MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/security-emergency-access.md

 1. Select one these passwordless authentication methods for your emergency access accounts.
 These methods satisfy the [mandatory multifactor authentication requirements](../authentication/concept-mandatory-multifactor-authentication.md).

     - [Passkey (FIDO2)](../authentication/concept-authentication-passwordless.md#passkeys-fido2) (Recommended)
-    - [Certificate-based authentication](../authentication/concept-authentication-passwordless.md#certificate-based-authentication) if your organization already has a PKI infrastructure setup
+    - [Certificate-based authentication](../authentication/concept-authentication-passwordless.md#certificate-based-authentication) if your organization already has a Public Key Infrastructure (PKI) setup

 1. [Configure your emergency access accounts](#configuration-requirements) to use passwordless authentication.